Story: Whanganui places

 Road completed in 1917 from Whanganui to Raetihi, now a section of State Highway 4, which follows the Mangawhero River for much of its course.

 Forest 16 km north-east of Whanganui.
 Exotic tree planting – mainly radiata pine – began here in 1963 in the 4,848-hectare Crown forest.
-In 2008, cutting rights were held by Rayonier, an American firm.
+In the 2010s cutting rights were held by Rayonier, an American firm.

 Locality on the Mangawhero River, 40 km from Whanganui.
 It is the only remaining kāinga (Māori village) of many that were once on the Parapara Road. Ōtoko’s marae is a southern stronghold of the Ringatū faith.
 The meeting house was first built in 1870.

 Locality on the eastern bank of the Mangawhero River, 57 km north-east of Whanganui.
 From here Fields Track (a road) runs east to the Whangaehu Valley Road, then north to State Highway 49 near Karioi.
 It is named after H. C. Field, who explored and surveyed the district between 1869 and the 1880s.

 River rising on the south-west slopes of Mt Ruapehu and flowing south to join the Whangaehu River near Ngāturi.
 The river has two scenic falls: Mangawhero, near the Tūroa ski field, and Raukawa, about 2 km north of Kākātahi.

 Valley and farming locality at the junction of the Mangamāhū Stream and the Whangaehu River, 45 km north-east of Whanganui.
 The hotel and store closed in the 1970s, but the school remains an important focus for the community.
 Ngāturi bridge on the Mangawhero River collapsed in July 2006, cutting road access to the Mangamāhū valley for several weeks.